ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03-sets-and-maps.md

     datatype Multimap of K to V:
         mmap: Map of K to (Set of V)

-To add a value to a multimap, we also need to provide its key, and then we can call `mmap.get(key).add(value)`.
+To add a value to a multimap `mm`, we specify a key and value just as with a regular map:

-(But note that we also have to handle the case where the key is not in the underlying map yet.)
+    put(mm, key, value):
+        set = get(mm.mmap, key)       // Fetch the set associated with key if set is null:               // There is no set associated with key set = new Set()           // Needs to use a specific set implementation put(mm.mmap, key, set)    // Associate key with the currently empty set add(set, value)               // Add value to the set associated with key

-Other possible operations can be to remove a value (with an associated key), and to iterate over all values for a given key.
+Other possible operations can be used to remove a value (with an associated key), and to iterate over all values for a given key.

 Note that we do not have to `put` the updated set back into the internal map.
-This is because complex data structures are *mutable*: when we update a set it is modified *in-place* -- so it still pointed to by the internal map.
+Complex data structures are *mutable*: when we update a set using `add` it is modified *in-place* -- so it is still pointed to by the internal map.

 ::: example
 #### Example: Search engine

-The final example from above is a good use case of a multimap, the *search engine*.
+The *search engine* example is a good use case of a multimap.
-First we have to build the database, which is a multimap where the key is a word, and the values are all document ids containing that word.
+First we have to build the database, which is a multimap where the key is a word, and the values are all document id numbers containing that word.
 Now, searching for a word just means looking it up in the multimap, which is the same as calling `get` on the underlying map.